Deadpool2000/IPicker/README.md

 - Parrot OS
 - Termux

+> [!TIP]
-## For Termux users - You can directly open IP address loaction from browser or Google Maps App
+> For Termux users - You can directly open IP address loaction from browser or Google Maps App

 ## For more information,visit this link - [How to find IP address location using Linux & Termux](https://mrhacker7.blogspot.com/2021/09/how-to-get-ip-address-location-using.html)